Kathy Simon and Susan Lubeck’s garden – Come on in this fully-electrified home!

 Other Garden Attractions

-• Fruit tree fans will enjoy seeing the apricot, persimmon, pomegranate, lemon, plum, fig, and orange trees in the back yard, and apricot, kumquat, and apple in the front.
+• Fruit tree fans will enjoy seeing the apricot, persimmon, pomegranate, lemon, plum, fig, and orange trees in the back garden, and apricot, kumquat, and apple in the front.

 Gardening for Wildlife